When you’re traveling to England from the US – west to east – you’ll find many differences in culture, food and language.

 September is the perfect month to travel to England.
 Weather is mild and sunny with less rain.
-It can still be a little cool if you’re used to hot summers, but you’ll appreciate that when you’re traveling on a bus or train without A/C. With most of the schools back in session, popular spots will be a little less crowded and easier to book.
+With most schools back in session, popular spots will be a little less crowded and easier to book.

 Traveling to England: Culture

 One of the reasons I enjoy traveling by train is the chance to strike up a conversation.
 Although Brits don’t typically walk around smiling, they’re quick to get a joke and laugh.
 The witty sense of humor is dry and sarcastic but not usually bitter.
 Unless you happened to be here when Brexit was being dissected!
-Politics and religion aren’t usually offered up for conversation, although Trump seems fair game.
+Politics and religion aren’t usually offered up for conversation.

-You’ll find they’re happy to talk with you about the US and get your opinion on Trump and the state of the union.
+You’ll find they’re happy to talk with you about the US and get your opinion on the lates state of the union.